nih-cfde/training-and-engagement/docs/General-Tutorials/Introduction_to_Amazon_Web_Services/introtoaws4.md

     ### Specify the session key

     Enter the public DNS address from the AWS instance page for "Remote host".
 It will look something like this: `ec2-XXX-YYY-AAA.compute-1.amazon.aws.com`.
+Enter `ubuntu` for "Specify username".

     ![Hostname](../../images/mobaxterm_3.PNG "remote host ec2 address")

-    Enter `ubuntu` for "Specify username".

-    Check the box by "Use private key" and search for the path to your "amazon.pem" key pair file/
+    Under "Advanced SSH settings", check the box by "Use private key" and search for the path to your "amazon.pem" key pair file/

     ![Private Key](../../images/mobaxterm_3_2.PNG "use private key file path")